srimuthurajesh/Tech-Notes/Java/Spring/spring-boot.md

 -combines of @Configuration,@EnableAutoConfiguraion,@ComponentScan
 -scan its current package/subpackage for componentscan controllers
 -to mention explict packages use @SpringBootApplication(scanBasePackages={"org.cont","com.cont"})
 2. @EnableAutoConfiguration: configure your application based on the dependencies that you have added to your project
+-triggers the auto-configuration process.
+-Spring Boot scans the classpath for dependencies and applies relevant configuration classes
+-These configuration classes define beans and their dependencies.
+-How to disable- `@SpringBootApplication(exclude = {DataSourceAutoConfiguration.class, SecurityAutoConfiguration.class})`
 ### Application.properties File
 -File path: src/resources/
 -https://docs.spring.io/spring-boot/docs/current/reference/html/appendix-application-properties.html